sh-pm/sh-pm/README.md

   - **pom.sh**
   - **shpm.sh**

-### How to use functions in dependencies
+### How to reuse code

 You can use functions inside dependencies with "include's" in start of .sh file:
 Example: Supose you go use log's, exists a dependency called **sh-logger**

-1) Open pom.sh and insert dependency:
+1) Open pom.sh and insert dependency lib containg reusable code:
 ```

 (...)